inrialearninglab/ai4t/docs/2-Project-resources/1-AI-and-Education-Tools/4-ChatGPT-and-Language-model.it.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/5HVR3cVFot4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>

+### Episode#5 : advanced prompting and reasoning

+**"Advanced prompting and reasoning"**(in French) Synopsis : This video shows how language models such as ChatGPT or Bard are able to hold simple reasonings to solve a given problem.
+However, it is sometimes necessary to use various **advanced prompts** techniques to help them organise such reasoning.
+Some of these techniques (e.g. thought chains) are presented here; then the origin and limits of these reasoning abilities are discussed.

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/uLMqTPmvqPw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>

 All the videos produced by Inria's Flowers team can also be accessed and downloaded from [ChatGPT in 5 minutes](http://developmentalsystems.org/chatgpt_en_5_minutes/){:target="_blank"}.

 ## 2 - Possible uses in education